iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_NORMALIZE.md

 * Remove special characters.
 * Convert all characters to lower case.

+We could create a `TEMP TABLE` but it seems to be an unecessary step for this project.

 ```sql
 -- We must insure that our data is properly organized.
 Let's create a schema
 -- specificaly for our transformed, clean data.